 Consideration is variable when the amount of consideration is subject to change due to timing, performance, or other factors.
 Variable consideration can come from discounts, rebates, refunds, credits, incentives, and other similar items.
 The transaction price is an estimate of the amount of consideration the entity expects to receive.
 In cases where there is uncertainty about the consideration amount, a constraint on that consideration must also be contemplated.

-When the timing between receiving consideration and transferring goods or services is more than a year, a contract may have a significant financing component.
-A financing component in the transaction price considers the time value of money.
+When the customer pays substantially before or after the goods or services are provided, the transaction may contain a significant financing component.
+If the gap between payment and delivery is expected to be less than one year, there is no requirement to adjust the transaction price for significant financing.
+A financing component in the transaction price must consider the time value of money.
 This requirement ensures that entities recognize revenue at the amount that reflects the cash payment that the customer would have made at the time the goods or services were transferred to them (cash selling price), rather than significantly before or after the goods or services are provided.

 Sometimes a customer will pay in the form of goods, services, stock, or other noncash consideration.
 The fair value of the noncash consideration is included in the transaction price.
 If fair value is not determinable, the standalone selling price of the goods or services transferred is used.